nbalepur/Reverse-QA/README.md

 # Reverse Question Answering

-This repository is the official implementation of "Reverse Question Answering: Can an LLM Write a Question so Hard (or Bad) that it Can't Answer?", which can be found on Arxiv [here](https://arxiv.org/abs/2410.15512).
+This repository is the official implementation of "Reverse Question Answering: Can an LLM Write a Question so Hard (or Bad) that it Can't Answer?", which was accepted to NAACL 2025 and can be found [here](https://arxiv.org/abs/2410.15512).

 ## Overview